 Poll Chaplains

 In an election season filled with polarization, misinformation, and tension, we need trusted messengers.
-Clergy often play this role in communities and are invited to act as poll chaplains at their local polling locations.
+Clergy and vowed religious often play this role in communities and are invited to act as poll chaplains at their local polling locations.
 Poll chaplains provide spiritual care, a peaceful presence, a sense of security, and a calming influence at the polling place.
 Faith leaders employ their pastoral and interpersonal skills with those present at the polls while monitoring the polls for any signs of voter intimidation or suppression.
-Through the Wisconsin Council of Churches’ partnership with the Wisconsin Interfaith Voter Engagement Campaign (WIVEC), poll chaplains will be trained in the Wisconsin voting context, active bystander training, and logistics.
-WIVEC will coordinate with local election monitoring programs and other partners to assign poll chaplains to needed locations, provide support on election day, and communicate with election clerks.
+Through the Wisconsin Council of Churches’ partnership with the Wisconsin Interfaith Voter Engagement Campaign (WIVEC), poll chaplains will be trained in the Wisconsin voting context, ICE watch, and logistics.
+We will coordinate with local election monitoring programs and other partners to assign poll chaplains and assistants to needed locations, provide support on election day, and communicate with election clerks.

-We are offered two online opportunities to complete the required training to be a poll chaplain.
+We will offer online opportunities to complete the required training to be a poll chaplain.
 Partnering with All Voting is Local and the Wisconsin Interfaith Voter Engagement Campaign, the Wisconsin Council of Churches will equip you to understand the Wisconsin context of elections and your role as a poll chaplain.

 Frequently Asked Questions